Christos Papoutsis: Early life and education

 He was born in Larissa, Greece, in 1953 and later moved to Athens where he studied Economics at the National and Kapodistrian University.
 After his university years he became politically active in the Democratic Movement against the Greek military junta – dictatorship- of 1967–1974.

 Political career

 On July 12, 2013, he was appointed as Greece's Representative to the World Bank.

 2010-2012 Minister of Citizen Protection

 He served as Minister of Citizen Protection responsible for the national security of the country, with the PASOK government serving under Prime Minister George Papandreou (2010-2011), and in the coalition government under Prime Minister Lucas Papademos (2011-2012).

-Member of the Governmental Council on Foreign Affairs and National Defense.

-Represented Greece at the Justice and Home Affairs Council of European Union.